niels-slotboom/notes/Submanifolds.typ

 $
   macron(R)(X,Y)Z = P(R(X,Y)Z), quad X,Y,Z in Gamma(T Sigma) subset Gamma(T cal(M)).
 $
 However, this is _not_ the case.
-There are (at least) two ways to see this---first, through a concrete counterexample; and second, via an algebraic derivation that, while less geometrically intuitive, revelas the deeper structure behind the failure of this naive guess.
+There are (at least) two ways to see this---first, through a concrete counterexample; and second, via an algebraic derivation that, while less geometrically intuitive, revelas the deeper structure behind the failure of this naïve guess.
 Let us consider both perspectives in turn.

 - *Curved Submanifolds of Flat Manifolds* Let us reconsider a recurring example from these notes: The foliation by origin-centered spheres of the ambient manifold $RR^3 without {0}$, equipped with the Euclidean metric
   $